Kami473/git_hub/README.md

-this is my readme file here i willl share some important info .
+# this is readme file . ok